gitinsky/ansible-role-java/README.md

 ## Variables

-Here're the variables and there default values:
+Here're the variables and their default values:

 ```yaml
 java_installer_version: 8